peet86/Ratyli/README.md

 * The name inspired by the famous hungarian food: Ratyli. ;)

 ## License
-This plugin is available under [the MIT license](http://mths.be/mit).
+This plugin is available under Apache 2.0 license.